 Develop mechanisms to identify and provide additional support to individuals at high risk of opioid misuse or overdose.

-Encourage reporting of concerning behavior to program director, security, residential advisors, health care providers, or any other designated person(s).
+Encourage reporting of concerning behavior to the program director, security, residential advisors, health care providers, or any other designated person(s).

-Concerning behavior may include but is not limited to: noticed substance use or increase in substance use, withdrawing from school/activities, change in sleeping patterns/drowsiness, drastic change in behaviors (sometimes risky), & frequent flu-like symptoms.
+Concerning behavior may include but is not limited to: noticed substance use or increase in substance use, withdrawl from school/activities, change in sleeping patterns/drowsiness, drastic change in behaviors (sometimes risky), & frequent flu-like symptoms.

 Response